-- Certificates are completed by class teachers and parents are invited to this celebration. - Attendance is celebrated by awarding the trophy of the week to the classes with the highest attendance.
-Certificates for this are also given to classes so that they can keep and display them. - Pupils are also encouraged to bring in awards for activities that they engage with outside school. - Other celebrations for events such as the election of School Council members are shared at these assemblies - Pupils' awards are logged on Sims to celebrate success. - In addition, class teachers may devise simple reward systems of their own that are in line with the school's agreed principles.
+- Celebration assemblies are held every week.
+Pupils 'battle' through TTRockstars and Spelling contests.
+The participants are chosen following commitment shown to TTRockstars and Spelling Shed during their home learning time. - Certificates to celebrate a pupils effort and/or achievement are completed by class teachers and sent home . - Attendance is celebrated by awarding the trophy of the week to the classes with the highest attendance.
+Certificates for this are also given to classes so that they can keep and display them. - Pupils are also encouraged to bring in awards for activities that they engage with outside school. - Other celebrations for events such as the election of School Council members are shared in celebration assemblies - Pupils' awards are logged on Sims to celebrate success. - In addition, class teachers may devise simple reward systems of their own that are in line with the school's agreed principles.